Mortgage rates drop to 41-year low

 “We’ve already seen low mortgage rates even before the Fed action,” Wells Fargo senior economist Anika Khan told Bloomberg.
 “We’ll continue to see mortgage rates come down.
 That means affordability will continue to be high.”

-Yields on bonds backed by mortgages have fallen even further than mortgage rates, allowing lenders to profit on mortgages at a record high rate.
-This, too, is an indicator that mortgage rates may continue to drop.
+Yields on mortgages packaged into bonds have fallen even faster than mortgage rates, allowing lenders to profit on mortgages at a record high rate; this, too, is an indicator that mortgage rates may continue to drop.
 [Bloomberg] — Zachary Kussin